Why It's Not Risky to Invest In Your Business

 Remember, as Mike Michalowicz would say, you first want to be profitable, with cold, hard cash that you put into savings to reward you as a shareholder in your business.

-Then, you consider the options for how you can invest your opportunity fund.
+Then, you consider the options for investing in your opportunity fund.
 When your business rises to the top of the investment list because of its superior ability to put money back in your pocket, over all the other investments you could make, that’s when you invest in your business.

-Investing in your business could be implementing systems, formalizing processes, hiring a coach, attending a training, employing a marketing strategist or funding a marketing strategy.
+Investing in your business could involve implementing systems, formalizing processes, hiring a coach, attending training, employing a marketing strategist, or funding a marketing strategy.
 Each time you invest in your business, you need a key objective of turning your money into more, and a systematic pathway to do that.

 So, how do you take the right steps to ensure your business is the best place for you to invest?